Markets

 Versione italiana

-In a session lacking in macro data, the recession alarm raised by the IMF and the uncertainty over the next central banks' moves remain in the background.
+In a session lacking in macro data, the recession alarm issued by the IMF and the uncertainty over the next central banks' moves remain in the background.
 Fed Governor Stephen Miran signalled on the eve of the meeting a possible downsizing of monetary easing expectations, bringing his forecast for the year down from four to three cuts.
 For the ECB, on the other hand, the head of the IMF's European department Alfred Kammer expects 'a cumulative increase of 50 basis points by the end of the year'.

 Loading...